top of page

 Costs that factor into the trip total charged by Parkland may include:

 • Food – a prorated portion of the communal food costs.
+Communal meal planning will be organized within the group.

 • Club fees of $5/day or $10/weekend (covers equipment supply and maintenance) on some trips.